chickenPopcorn/EqEq/notes/language-reference-manual.md

   eg: `printf("result of my maths: %d\n", gcd)`

-  TODO: double check these regexp. from http://caml.infria.fr/pub/docs/manual-ocaml/lex.html
-  - maybe just simplify hex to a readable list of "special" chars
-  TODO: should lexeme include quotes or is that in this regexp?

   Regular Expression might be _(builds on variables' expressions)_:
   ```ocaml
   let chr = \x(0...9|A...F|a...f)(0...9|A...F|a...f) in